Posted on April 7, 2023

-The photo appears to be taken from the same photo session as the one used in the 69/70 Ridgid Tool Co. calendar.
+The B&W photo from Gowland’s Guide to Glamour, is from the same photo session as the color one, used in the 69/70 Ridgid Tool calendar.
+So Paige wouldn’t be paid of course, for the ’72 appearance in the newly published book.

 1971

-According to the Daily Mail report, Paige complains to (neighbor who lived in a duplex in front of the carriage house) Melanie about her relationship with famed film director John Huston:
+According to the Daily Mail report of 2014, Paige complains to neighbor Melanie, about famed film director John Huston.

 “She (Paige) said she had an affair with John Huston, and that he had done things to her, abused her.
 I remember one incident in which John hid her shoes to make her think she had gone crazy.
 It was a small thing, but she was really bothered by it.”